SutaruBoxu/ClubStarVox-SPT-Repo/Readme.md

 Even without changing SWAG configurations, these numbers seem to provide both optimial performance and immersion in most raids.
 With Questing Bots and Looting Bots running, these wave numbers provide activity both near and far for the player in our testing.

+I've inluded a preconfigured `ScenarioConfig.json` as described above in this repository.
+##

 ### SAIN 2.0
 [The SAIN mod](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) is an overhaul for the bot behavior system, hugely expanding their capabilities and potential for customization.